Colonel Blood: Stealing the Crown Jewels

 Stealing the Crown Jewels was a treasonable offence and Blood must have feared the worst particularly as given his history some might suspect it was part of a larger plot to overthrow the Monarchy.
 Sensing perhaps that his only chance for leniency lay in a personal audience with the King, Blood steadfastly refused to answer questions from anyone else.

-It would be a wise decision for it was a trait of the Stuart Monarchs to engage with those who would seek to do them harm - from James I and his interrogation of suspected witches and Guy Fawkes, to Charles I and his personal delivery of an arrest warrant to Parliament, and his son Charles II’s questioning of the fraud, Titus Oates.
-So it would be with Colonel Blood.
+It would be a wise decision for it was characteristic of the Stuart Monarchs to engage with those who would seek to do them harm - from James I and his interrogation of suspected witches and Guy Fawkes to Charles I and his personal delivery of an arrest warrant to Parliament, and his son Charles II’s questioning of the fraud, Titus Oates.
+So, it would be with Colonel Blood.

 Manacled he was taken before the King where courteous and deferential he nonetheless remained defiant - there was after all little point denying what he had done.

 After telling the King that in his opinion the Crown Jewels were overvalued he proceeded to relate how his plot to steal them had only come about as the result of an earlier attempt to assassinate the Merry Monarch at a garden party had failed.
 He could not in the end fire his pistol so in awe had he been of his majesty.
 The King appeared more amused than outraged by the revelation of Blood’s deadly intentions.
 Rather, he was impressed it seemed by the sheer audacity of this Irish adventurer.
 When the King asked him “What if I should give you your life?”
 Blood relied, “I would endeavour to deserve it, Sire.”